michaelcourcy/kasten-flexible-server/readme.md

 ## Pain points

-The native backup solution provided by azure does not satify this requirements:
+The native backup solution provided by azure does not satify those requirements:
 - Backup granulary each databases with different frequencies and retentions
 - Garantee immutability against ransomware
 - Provide a simple path to split and restore the databases on different tenants